Bicycle Network: Metro Routes

 Parks Victoria advises that the temporary path will be built with rough crushed gravel that may not be ideal for some bikes.
 Additionally, the proposed 1.8m width falls below the relevant standard.

-Bicycle Network Victoria asked that these concerns be rectified by improving the quality of the path surface, and ensuring a width of at least 2.5m.
+Bicycle Network asked that these concerns be rectified by improving the quality of the path surface, and ensuring a width of at least 2.5m.
 Parks Victoria is proceeding with the original plan, citing the extra cost and the temporary nature of the alternative route.

 Riders seeking further information on the closures should contact Parks Victoria.